What is The SEAL of TRUE INTENTION†*?

 To display the Seal of True Intention†, products must contain ingredients that are 100% pure and have not been altered or Genetically Modified.
 It must not have been treated with any herbicides, pesticides, or synthetic chemicals or contain preservatives, artificial colors or flavors.
 All ingredients must be Raw and Non Irradiated and all packaging must be BPA Free.*

 Some companies may try to enhance the value of their products by claiming that their ingredients come from natural products, such as high fructose corn syrup.
 High fructose corn syrup derives from whole grain corn, which is natural; however, the product undergoes various steps in a long process, stripping any nutritional value away.
 As Mike Adams of Natural News states, “It’s the process that’s unnatural, not the source.”

-Even though the seal is non certified our standards are for the utmost high.
+Even though the seal is non-certified our standards are for the utmost high.
 We do this for Truth, Honor, and Integrity.
 If you would like to join us in this mission please do!
-There is ABSOLOUTLEY NO FEE!
+There is ABSOLUTELY NO FEE IF YOU QUALIFY!
 We just want to educate and inspire the world!

 If you would like to join us please visit our Contact Us page and submit your inquiry!